How do I get in contact?

 Soot is that black smoky substance that comes from your Candle flame.
 It’s that black substance on the inside of your Candle Jars and can even get on your walls and cabinets.

 The following are three ways to help you reduce the amount of soot produced by your Candle.

-- Keep Candles away from Draft – If you burn your candles close to open windows, fans or air vents, the breeze will cause your flame to flicker.
+- Keep Candles away from any draft – If you burn your candles close to open windows, fans or air vents, the breeze will cause your flame to flicker.
 This means that the flame is no longer burning consistently and will create soot.

 - Keep debris out of your Candle – Most times, when we use matches to light our candle, we drop the burnt out stick into the wax or when we trim our wicks we drop the burnt out wick into the wax.
 This is a common practice but not the best.
 Match sticks, pieces of wicks, dirt and other objects don’t belong in candles.
 It kindles the fire and can clog your wicks which can also cause a buildup of soot.